 On Emirates flights, children aged 12 years and over pay the full price.
 Muscat’s twin daughters, Etoile and Soleil, were born in 2007.

-When journalist Jacob Borg asked Muscat earlier today who paid for the trip, the Prime Minister forced to resign in disgrace replied: “none of your business”.
+When asked by journalists who paid for the trip, the Prime Minister forced to resign in disgrace replied: “none of your business”.

 Muscat went as far as saying that he had used his “personal… erm… private funds” (sic) for the trip, despite his magical unchanging bank balance he has declared to parliament since 2014.
 Either Muscat has a bank account or an agent in Jordan, or he is lying to the public yet again and the tickets were purchased by another person in the country as yet another ‘gift’ he received.